prathamsehgal/load-disaggregation-using-machine-learning/README.md

 # PROJECT SUMMARY
 1. Studied in detail the load disaggregation and its importance
 2. Survey the existing techniques for load disaggregation in the literature
-3. Implemented a deep learning model for load disaggregation of various household appliances and compared results with other machine learning techniques
+3. Implemented ML/deep learning model for load disaggregation of various household appliances and compared results with other machine learning techniques
-4. Achieved a accuracy of 94.3% using multi layer perceptron regression model
+4. Achieved test R2score of 0.63  with ExtraTrees Regressor Machine Learning Algorithm.

 # Conclusion
 1. The best Algorithm to use for this dataset Extra Trees Regressor